ViveTheModder/custom-backup-tool/README.md

 # custom-backup-tool
-A program in Java that makes backups (for all OS's) and schedules them (only on Windows atm).
+A program in Java that makes backups and schedules them, for Windows and Unix.

+The user can customize what directories to include/exclude, as well as include/exclude hidden & Operating System files & folders (for Windows).

 # Usage/Breakdown
-For the program to work, it needs an input directory and an output directory, which it takes from ``dirs.txt``, stored in the ``config`` folder.
+For the program to work, it needs at least one input directory and one output directory, which it takes from ``dirs.txt``, stored in the ``config`` folder.

-So yes, the program can only back up one folder (and its files & subfolders), although support to back up multiple folders can be added in the future.

-To schedule the backup procedure, again, **on Windows**, just run ``scheduler.jar`` and you will be greeted with this interface:
+To schedule the backup procedure, just run ``scheduler.jar`` (**on Unix, as superuser, from the terminal:** ``sudo java -jar scheduler.jar``) and you will be greeted with this interface:

+## Backup Scheduler on Windows
 ![image](https://github.com/user-attachments/assets/89eb75e1-0961-44d7-9d52-920b49faa597)

 If the **WEEKLY** or **MONTHLY** option is chosen, the user can enter the **day of the week (Monday-Sunday)** during which the backup task will run.